datagrok-ai/public/help/develop/admin/deploy-amazon-ec2.md

 # Install Datagrok on AWS EC2

-This document contains instructions for installation of the Datagrok on AWS EC2 instance.
+This document contains instructions to deploy Datagrok on AWS EC2 instance.

 ## Prerequisites